 As a child I enjoyed playing the board game Monopoly.
-You move around the board and buy as many properties and businesses as you can, so that when other players land on your property or business they pay for the privilege.
-The aim of the game is to own everything, and to put the other players out of business.
+You move around the board and buy as many properties and businesses as you can, so that when other players land on your property or business, they pay for the privilege.
+The aim of the game is to own everything and put the other players out of business.
 You win when no one can afford to pay you any longer.

 As a child, what you do not realise is that when you win this game, you go out of business.